codymj/interview-prep/technical/01_leetcode/00_blind75/06_trees/maximum_depth_of_binary_tree.md

 class Solution {
 public:
     int maxDepth(TreeNode* root) {
-        if (!root) {
+        // Don't add height if the node doesn't exist. if (!root) {
             return 0;
         }

+        // Traverse each side of subtree and add current node to the max height
-        return 1 + std::max(
+        // between the left and right subtrees. return 1 + std::max(
             maxDepth(root->left),
             maxDepth(root->right)